Can I Refuse a Service Dog in My Business?

 ervice dogs are welcome in most businesses.
 However, there are some businesses that may not allow service dogs.
 If you are unsure if a business allows service dogs, it is best to call ahead or ask a staff member.

-See also How to Advertise My Business on Google
+See also How to Promote My Business Online for Free in English

 nWhat if a business refuses to allow my service dog?